LearnBoost/up/README.md

   - Strings like `'10s'` are accepted.
   - Defaults to `'10m'`, or `'500ms'` if `NODE_ENV` is `development`.

+- `-k`/`--keepalive`

+  - start a new worker after one dies unexpectedly

 - `-f`/`--pidfile`

   - a filename to write the pid to